xan105/web-component-markdown/README.md

 📦 Scoped `@xan105` packages are for my own personal use but feel free to use them.

+🤔 Curious to see it in real use?
+This package powers [my personal blog](https://xan105.com/).

 [![Published on webcomponents.org](https://img.shields.io/badge/webcomponents.org-published-blue.svg?style=flat-square)](https://www.webcomponents.org/element/@xan105/markdown)

 Example